Home Pet Euthanasia

 If you have chosen Private cremation you can expect your Veterinarian to hand deliver the Ashes back to you within 10 - 14 days.

 Do you handle exotic animals?

-We will assist with any type of home pet such as a Dog, Cat, Bird, Reptile, Rodent, Rabbit, etc. Contact us for more information about your specific pet.
+We will assist with many types of home pet such as a Dog, Cat, Bird, Reptile, Rodent, Rabbit, etc. Contact us for more information about your specific pet.